-• Proficient in English
+Proficient in English

-Show evidence of English Language proficiency (see below).
+Applicants must show evidence of English Language proficiency (see below).

-\At this time, due to state specific regulations, University of the People is unable to accept applications for admission to our M.Ed.
+At this time, due to state specific regulations, University of the People is unable to accept applications for admission to our M.Ed.
 Program from applicants residing in Arkansas.